oyyblin/galaxy-docs/doc-overview/1-into-the-galxe/overview.md

 ---
-sidebar_label: 概述
+sidebar_label: Protocol Overview
 sidebar_position: 1
 slug: /
 ---

-# 概述
+# Overview

 Galxe is the largest Web3 credential data network in the world.
 Built on open and collaborative infrastructure, Galxe helps Web3 developers and projects leverage credential data to build better products and communities.
-At the same time, data curators are rewarded when credentials are used in Galaxy’s Application Modules, Credential Oracle Engine, and Credential API.
+At the same time, data curators are rewarded when credentials are used in Galxe’s Application Modules, Credential Oracle Engine, and Credential API.

-## 我们的目标
+## Our Mission

 At Galxe, we are building the infrastructure to power an open and collaborative credential data network.
 We help Web3 developers leverage credential data to build better products and communities.
 At the same time, data curators contribute to our credential data network while earning income once the data is utilized.

-## 什么是数字凭证
+## What are digital credentials

 Credentials live in our day-to-day life.
 An example of on-chain credentials would be the record that you borrowed money from AAVE and Compound but never got liquidated.
 Your contribution to a protocol’s liquidity pool when it first launched, or your on-chain voting history are all credentials.
 All of your behavioral data in Web2 counts towards your credentials and companies like Google and Facebook run algorithms on your credentials so that they can send you targeted advertisements.